danielsteman/flight-delay-prediction/README.md

 ### Authentication 🔒

-In development, you might want to add these [Schiphol PublicFlight API](https://developer.schiphol.nl/apis/flight-api/v4/flights?version=latest) credentials to `.env`.
+In development, you need to add these [Schiphol PublicFlight API](https://developer.schiphol.nl/apis/flight-api/v4/flights?version=latest) credentials to `.env`.
 They also exist as Github secrets.

 ```
 API_KEY